Samuelkhalifa/DATA-ANALYSIS-Project4.2-openweather-api-etl-django-website/README.md

   ```
 <br>

-Run the following script `init.sh`, which will activate Django server by getting into backend and running the command `manage.py runserver`.
+Run the following script `init.sh`, which will activate Django server by getting into backend and running the command `python manage.py runserver`.
   ```bash
   chmod +x init.sh # (make the shell script executable) ./init.sh